 Before you begin choosing the best way to buy a house while selling your own, talk to a real estate agent who can explain and break down all of your options.

-Here are some factors they’ll consider as they walk you through the first few steps:
+Factors agents consider as they walk you through the first few steps

 - Your current financial situation: The biggest challenge you’ll likely face is coming up with a down payment for your new home while your equity and investment are still tied up in your current house.
-Your agent will likely ask for the budget you could have available to put down if you were to buy a home today.
+Your agent will ask how much you have available to put down if you were to buy a home today.
 They’ll also introduce you to options, such as a bridge loan or home equity line of credit, to assist in your sale if needed.

 - The condition of the house you own: This will factor into how fast your home will sell in the current market and if you might encounter any issues as you list your home.